 - Siddurim, kippot and talitot will NOT be provided.
 If you would like to borrow any of these items from TIS, please email Rabbi Dorsch.
 You may bring a backpack which can be placed on the back your seat with your items.

 - By requesting a reservation, you are agreeing to all of the conditions listed above.

-- If there is rain 30 minutes before the start of service, In-Person Minyan / In-Person Kabbalat Shabbat / In-Person Shabbat will be canceled, but the service will still be streamed on ZOOM.
+- If there is rain 30 minutes before the start of service, In-Person Minyan / In-Person Shabbat will be canceled, but the service will still be streamed on ZOOM.

-Reserve your space for In-Person Minyan, In-Person Kabbalat Shabbat and In-Person Shabbat Service
+Reserve your space for In-Person Minyan, and In-Person Shabbat Service

-Sign up here for Minyan, sign up here for Kabbalat Shabbat and here for Shabbat Morning, if you agree to all of the terms above.
+Sign up here for Minyan, and here for Shabbat Morning, if you agree to all of the terms above.
 If you will be observing a yahrzeit, please indicate that in your RSVP.
 Priority will be given to yahrzeit observers.
 If you are observing a yahrzeit and there are no available slots, email Rabbi Dorsch here and he will do his best to accommodate you.